 The U.S. State Department considers ETIM a terrorist organization, as does China and the United Nations.

 In a written statement Monday, Pakistan's Ministry of Foreign Affairs office said all incidents of terrorism are "deplorable."

 "Pakistan will continue to extend its full cooperation and support to the government of the People's Republic of China against the ETIM," the statement said.

 In the attack on the downtown Kashi spicy chicken and noodles restaurant, witnesses told Xinhua attackers killed the owner and then burned down the eatery.
 They then robbed firearms from the local police station and exchanged fire with police officers and randomly attacked people with knives, Xinhua said.

-The violence comes less than two weeks after an attack on a police station in another town in the same region that killed four people, including two police officers.
+This weekend's violence came less than two weeks after an attack on a police station in another town in the same region that killed four people, including two police officers.